slackhq/circuit/docs/navigation.md

 !!! warning
     `SaveableBackStack` _must_ have a size of 1 or more after initialization.
 It's an error to have a backstack with zero items.

-Presenters are then given access to these navigator instances via `Presenter.Factory` (described in TODO link Factories), which they can save if needed to perform navigation.
+Presenters are then given access to these navigator instances via `Presenter.Factory` (described in [Factories](https://slackhq.github.io/circuit/factories/)), which they can save if needed to perform navigation.

 ```kotlin
 fun showAddFavorites() {